NicBee/NicBee.github.io/artifact3.md

 The only real challenge I faced when working on this artifact was deciding what I should do to improve it.
 I remembered there being an issue with the AI and I couldn’t recall what it was until I was doing a playthrough and realized I could just breeze past all of them, which is why I increased their running speed.
 I also increased the damage output of the ranged AI because they rarely ever hit me, so when they did, I wanted it to make an impact, to add more of a challenge to the game.
 I also remembered the elevator-clipping issue, but that was an easy fix.
 Everything else to improve the game was cosmetic.

 Out of all of the artifacts in my ePortfolio, I feel like this is my best and strongest one and I think it’s because we each brought something unique to the team.
 I also discovered that I enjoy doing UI work, so I was excited to work on this project every time.
 It made me realize that I want to work on another team and not be a solo game designer.

+This video shows some of the work that I put into this game.
+It shows the various audio tracks I used that were triggered in different ways (player's location, being attacked, being hit, chests opening, pickups, etc); it also shows the HUD being updated, the AI health bar and also displays a little bit of interactivity between the game and the user based on the text that appears above the chests:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VmeeYxbAOy4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Return